UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 Homework will be posted Thursday, and due the following Thursday.
 We plan to have a homework assignment every week, apart from Thanksgiving break.

 There will be a course-long group project.
 This will include a project proposal, a midterm checkpoint, and a final report.
-Groups will be assigned a few weeks into the quarter.
+Groups will be organized a few weeks into the quarter.

 ### Prerequisites